 Now you might be saying, “But that’s elementary students – their brains are more open to learning languages.”
 Yes, that’s true, but immersion also works for high school students.
 I taught a group of high school seniors who came into my class with 6 years of Spanish, but honestly couldn’t say much, didn’t feel comfortable speaking, and struggled with basic grammar concepts.
 However, after a year of immersion, they were able to communicate well, make jokes, and write short stories.
 These students told me that they learned way more in 1 year than they had in the previous 6.
 Why?
 Because it was an immersion environment!

 And . . . they loved learning how to communicate with each other in another language!
 Many of those students have shared how that experience transformed their lives.
 One married a Hispanic man and was able to speak comfortably with him and his extended family.
 Another went on to study multiple languages with the goal of becoming an ambassador.

 Now, am I saying that you should never speak in English?
 No. I do make exceptions to this rule.
 In emergency situations, definitely, do what you need to to get your message across.

 If students come to see me outside of class for extra help, I make an exception.
 I speak in the target language, but if they are uncomfortable or need to tell me something really important, I give them the option of speaking in English.

 I know you’re probably reading this and thinking, “I don’t know – sounds too hard – will this really work?”
 Trust me, it does!
 You will be amazed by how much more French or Spanish your students learn when you create this type of immersion experience.

 So your next question is, “OK, sounds good, but how do I do this??
 Even if I speak all in Spanish, how do I get the kids to do the same?”

 Hope you’ll check it out and that you’ll strive for 100% target language use in your classroom this year!
 Want some resources to help?
-Get immediate access to immersion lesson plans in my Free Resource Library by signing up below.
+Get immediate access to immersion lesson plans in my Free Resource Library.